Aditya-Sihmar/PythonMiniProbe/README.md

 - Download either zip or clone repository
 - run command 'sudo python setup.py install' which will install all necessary packages
 - run command 'sudo python setup.py configure' which will bring up the configuration dialogue
+- after configuration sometimes the miniprobe doesn't get connected to the central system open the config file (miniprobe/probe.conf) and put the central system ip in there it will be set to None otherwise.

 The miniprobe should now be started.
 You should also be able to start/stop the same using the command